josbert-m/docblocks-writer/README.md

 composer require --dev josbert-m/docblocks-writer
 ```

----

 ## How to use?

-Create a instance of the writer.
+Create an instance of the writer.

 ```php
 <?php